dnlvarga/dnlvarga.github.io/Recon/web.md

 ```
 Can reveal e.g. OS or the CMS.

+## Web Archives

+We can check previous versions of the website at [The Wayback Machine](https://web.archive.org/).
+This can also reveal valuable information.

 ## Git Dumping

 If a `.git` directory is exposed, you can use a tool like [gitdumper](https://github.com/arthaud/git-dumper).